dmgrstuff/wiiu-tcp-rich-presence/README.md

 **4.** Moving over to your Wii U, boot into the Homebrew Launcher and run TCPGecko.
 Press A to install it into memory (we won't need SD cheats, obviously) and you'll be sent back to the Wii U Menu.

 **5.** From here, run `python3 rpc.py` in your terminal and you'll see the program's main menu.
 Unless you run into issues, Automatic mode is the easiest and best option here.
-If you run into an `InvalidPipe` exception, make sure Discord is running.
+If Python throws an `InvalidPipe` exception, make sure Discord is running.

-**6.** If everything went according to plan, you should now see whatever you're doing on your Wii U in your status.
+**6.** Assuming everything went according to plan, you should now see whatever you're doing on your Wii U in your status.
 You can now launch your game of choice, show off to the world, brag to your friends, or whatever you want.

 Just make sure they don't read my code because it's really, ***really*** bad.

 ## Known issues

-- Certain games might cause the console to freeze if TCPGecko tries to connect.
+- Certain games or apps might cause the console to freeze if TCPGecko tries to connect.
 As far as I know, this is an issue with TCPGecko itself, so it may or may not be fixed.
 - If you're using an application that's accessible in game (like the Friend List, Internet Browser, eShop, etc.) the program will hang.
 This happens because TCPGecko doesn't seem to send any data when in these types of titles.
 This also happens with JGecko U so again, it's likely not something I can fix.
 - Trying to launch Rich Presence without Discord running will crash the application.
 It's normal to throw an exception but I'd like to handle it a little more smoothly.
 - Wii VC games don't (and likely will never) work due to the way vWii and cafe2wii works.